 International Volunteer Program Itinerary – KNBO1

 Reach out to over 200 children while on this International Volunteer Program in Nairobi, Kenya.
-The orphanage is on the edge of a slum in the capitol city of Nairobi.
-Their needs at the orphanage are people who love children and want to make a difference.
+The organization is located on the edge of a slum in the capitol city of Nairobi.
+Their needs are people who love children and want to make a difference.
 Come away with lifelong friends after you have helped by teaching, building, cleaning, cooking, and playing with the kids.

 Future needs are land for growing their own food, new dorms to house the children, classrooms, and a van to transport the children to school.
 This place is extremely needy and the donation that we give them as part of your volunteer tour package is so appreciated.